ocupop/hawaiitax/src/_staff/lorna-loebl.md

   Hawaii</p><p><strong>Education:</strong>&nbsp;University of San Francisco, BA in Accounting</p><p><strong>Experience:&nbsp;</strong>Most recently, Lorna worked with a local CPA firm on tax preparation and review for individual and businesses.
-She has also worked with the City &amp; County of Honolulu, Office of Hawaiian Affairs, PricewaterhouseCoopers LLP and Grant Thorton LLP.
+Lorna has also worked with the City &amp; County of Honolulu, Office of Hawaiian Affairs, PricewaterhouseCoopers LLP and Grant Thorton LLP.
   Lorna is a Certified Public Accountant (CPA).</p><p><strong>Fun Fact:</strong>&nbsp;Lorna enjoys paddling and even paddled in the Na Wahine O Ke Kai!
 She also enjoys going on walks with her dog.</p>
 email: lorna@hi-accounting.com